spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 5. Check your Yves's compatibility with the feature:

-In case of customizations your codebase could have updated Yves templates on project level (src/Pyz/Yves/).
+In case of customizations, your codebase could have updated Yves templates on the project level (src/Pyz/Yves/).
 It could be a reason that some events won't be triggered or triggered with incorrect data.

 // TODO (@matweew/@supproduction): updated after the implementation of debugger.